How to Tell if a Persian Rug Is Antique: 7 Easy Ways

 There are many different Persian rugs, each with unique characteristics.
 However, the most common types of Persian rugs include:

-Tabriz rugs, originating from the city of Tabriz in northwestern Iran, are revered for their exquisite craftsmanship and diverse array of designs.
-Renowned as one of the oldest rug weaving centers in the world, Tabriz has a rich tradition of producing fine-quality rugs that reflect the city’s cultural heritage.
-Tabriz rugs often feature intricate floral motifs, geometric patterns, and elaborate medallions, woven with precision and attention to detail.
+Tabriz rugs, originating from the city of Tabriz in northwestern Iran, are admired for their exceptional craftsmanship and wide variety of designs.
+Known as one of the oldest rug weaving centers in the world, Tabriz carries a long-standing tradition of producing high-quality rugs that reflect the city’s deep cultural heritage.
+Tabriz rugs commonly showcase intricate floral motifs, geometric patterns, and detailed medallions, all woven with precision and careful attention to detail.

-Crafted from high-quality wool or silk on a cotton foundation, Tabriz rugs boast a luxurious texture and enduring beauty.
-With their exceptional craftsmanship and timeless appeal, Tabriz rugs are cherished as prized possessions, adding elegance and sophistication to any interior space they adorn.
+Made from high-quality wool or silk on a cotton foundation, Tabriz rugs offer a rich texture and lasting durability.
+Thanks to their outstanding craftsmanship and timeless design, Tabriz rugs are valued as prized pieces that bring elegance and sophistication to any interior space they enhance.

 (Click here to view our Tabriz rugs!)